📚 This post is part of my business blogging guide.

 Captions files are plain-text files.

-The most popular format is SubRip Text (SRT), probably because this is the format supported by Facebook and LinkedIn.
+The most popular format is SubRip Subtitle (SRT), probably because this is the format supported by Facebook and LinkedIn.

 Another popular format is Web Video Text Tracks (WebVTT or VTT).